anouaressa/SetupLab/README.md

-��#� �S�e�t�u�p�L�a�b�
+#SetupLab

-�This a vagrantfile for setup our lab
+This a vagrantfile for setup our lab

-�
-we create a 5 boxs
+#we create a 5 boxs

 3boxs for web server
 1box for database